 - SoftAP - turning on a temporary access point that the mobile app can associate with, to pass the private network credentials to the device.
 If you don't want to use SoftAP, you can disable this feature in the

-- WCM API - the WCM has a C and a script API, so that you can pass credentials to the WCM from your software running on the device, if your device supports a different onboarding mechanism (e.g. sound detection, or BLE).
+- WCM API - the WCM has a C and a script API, so that you can pass credentials to the WCM from your software running on the device, if your device supports a different onboarding mechanism (e.g. sound detection).
 You can also initiate WPS via the WCM API.

-The WCM can be configured to use two different radios (one for its own connection, and the other for the SoftAP) or the WCM can be configured to use one radio in shared mode, if your device only has a single radio, and you wish to enable softAP.
+The WCM can be configured to use two different radios (one for its own connection, and the other for the SoftAP) or the WCM can be configured to use one radio in shared or single channel mode, if your device only has a single radio or the AP and STA modes need to be on the same channel, and you wish to enable softAP.

 The WCM can also be configured to become a ZipKey hotspot when it is on the private network.
 This can be useful if you wish to onboard multiple devices, and the devices are not in range of a ZipKey network.
 Onboard the first device using SoftAP or some other local onboarding mechanism.
 Once it is on the private network, it can bring up a ZipKey network, so that the other devices can connect to it, to talk to the Cirrent cloud.
 You can limit the ZipKey AP so that it can only be used by other devices associated with the same account (a private ZipKey AP), or you can set it up so that all nearby ZipKey-enabled devices can use it to onboard to the user's private network (a public ZipKey AP).
 Contact Cirrent if you would like to enable your device as a public ZipKey AP, as there may be some business benefits for you.